hitblast/Alter/dev-docs/DEVELOPMENT.md

   1. Database I/O functions, along with basic utility functions for interacting with it.
   2. Sequences to spawn UI components such as dialogs and sheets.
 These basically contain the logic behind.
-  3. Functions / methods to actually set / unset / update icons.
+  3. Functions/methods to actually set/unset/update icons.

 - **B**: Generated code for managing assets for the app.
 - **C**: Classes and models.
 The primary ones are: